Robust Max Statistics for High-Dimensional Inference: Abstract

 \section{Abstract}

 Although much progress has been made in the theory and application of bootstrap approximations for max statistics in high dimensions, the literature has largely been restricted to cases involving light-tailed data.
 To address this issue, we propose an approach to inference based on \emph{robust max statistics}, and we show that their distributions can be accurately approximated via bootstrapping when the data are both high-dimensional and heavy-tailed.
 In particular, the data are assumed to satisfy an extended version of the well-established $L^{4}$-$L^2$ moment equivalence condition, as well as a weak variance decay condition.
 In this setting, we show that \emph{near-parametric} rates of bootstrap approximation can be achieved in the Kolmogorov metric, \emph{independently of the data dimension}.
-Moreover, this theoretical result is complemented by favorable empirical results involving both synthetic data and an application to financial data.
+Moreover, this theoretical result is complemented by encouraging empirical results involving both Euclidean and functional data.

 \spacingset{1}